Fred Whitfield (rodeo cowboy): Other

 Whitfield married Cassie, in 2000.
 They have two daughters.

-The Whitfields purchased a ranch in Hockley, Texas, near Houston.
-He trains and sells horses.
+The Whitfields purchased a ranch in Hockley, Texas, near Houston, where Fred trained and sold horses for several years.
+Just before retiring from rodeo, he sold the ranch and his horses, and took a job in sales for a gas and oil company.
+He and his family now reside in Magnolia, Texas.

 In 2013, Whitfield published his autobiography, Gold Buckles Don't Lie, written in conjunction with Terri Powers.

-As of August 2017, Whitfield is portraying the legendary Black Albertan cowboy and rancher John Ware in dramatic sequences in the upcoming documentary film John Ware: Reclaimed.
+Whitfield portrayed the legendary black Albertan cowboy and rancher John Ware for dramatic sequences in the documentary John Ware Reclaimed.
+The film was released in 2020.